Leandro1992/plantation/front/README.md

 In the project directory, you can run:

-### `new-component Home --type className --dir ./`
+### `rg component Garden -d ./src\components`

-This script will create a new scaffold component for you
+This script will create a new scaffold component for you based on (https://www.npmjs.com/package/reactjs-component-generator)

 ### `npm start`